 Research centres, training and collecting institutions

-Many university and industry based research centres are partnerships across universities and business.
+Many university/industry-based research centres are partnerships across universities and business.
 CHASS gives these centres entry to a network actively promoting and advocating for collaboration and innovation.
 Training institutions in the HASS area are at the forefront of providing the creative skills and developing talent in new areas of the economy and creative arts – CHASS’s network links them with peers across the country and in universities, as well as providing links to industry and practitioner groups.

 Large practitioner and professional associations, learned societies